yieldlove/code-challenges-js/README.md

 ### Challenge A

-Implement a html page to display **an ad** with Prebid.js and googletag integrated based on the **'Basic Prebid.js Example'** from Prebid.js.
+Implement an HTML page to display **an ad with Prebid.js and googletag** integrated based on the **Basic Prebid.js Example** of Prebid.js.

-The size of the ad should be with the width of 728 and the height of 90

-Here is the expected output:
+The size of the ad should have a width of 728px and a height of 90px Here is the expected output:

 ![images/challengeA.png](images/challengeA.png)